quarkslab/kdigger/README.md

 ### API Resources

 APIResources discovers the available APIs of the cluster.
-This endpoints is interesting because it only requires authentication and can leak some sensitive information.
+These endpoints are interesting because it only requires authentication and can leak some sensitive information.
 Indeed, you can learn about CRDs installed in the cluster, leaking for example the presence of Prometheus using Prometheus Operator, or the